-But if you're not comfortable meeting with a stranger, you might sell your items online on sites like Amazon and eBay.
+If you're not comfortable meeting with a stranger, you might instead sell your items online on sites like Amazon and eBay.
 Consider selling certain items at specialty resale marketplaces.
-For example, if you have expensive brand-name clothing and accessories, like Louis Vuitton bags, Adidas and Jordan sneakers and Madewell jeans, they may sell quickly and for more money on Poshmark.
+For example, if you have expensive brand-name clothing and accessories, like Louis Vuitton bags, Adidas and Jordan sneakers or Madewell jeans, they may sell quickly and for more money on Poshmark.

 Experts recommend creating detailed listings with quality pictures and responding quickly to inquiries to sell your items faster.
 Throughout the process, be sure to take steps to protect your identity.